 The size of a rider’s hands will determine the outer diameter of the mountain bike grips.
 Someone with larger hands or longer fingers should choose a thicker or chunkier grip so they have a firm grasp of the handle without overlapping their fingers.

 If you have smaller hands then choosing a grip with a smaller outer diameter measurement will ensure that you don’t experience muscle fatigue in your hands and arms as a result of holding on too tight on ill-fitting grips, as is detailed in this article from the International Journal of Mechanical and Production Engineering Research and Development.

 Chunky grips like these can offer extra cushioning for someone with larger hands.
 Chunky grips also reduce the gap between the hand and the grip so you don’t hold on extra tight because you feel an air gap.

-You might also be interested in learning how to choose a mountain bike grip for sweaty hands.
-Make sure to take a look at our related article to find some tips and tricks.
+You might also be interested in learning how to choose a mountain bike grip for sweaty hands or how to choose mountain bike grips for large hands.
+Make sure to take a look at our related articles to find some tips and tricks.

 Factors that Might Affect Mountain Bike Grip Size